FrozenSonar/Fencing3DNEAT/README.md

 - Magallanes, Alyssa Danielle
 - Sustiguer, Neil Ryan

-## How to use executable file:
-- Download the zipped file from the link to the final build.
-- Extract the folder and its content from the zipped folder named FencerAIBuild.zip.
-- Go into the extracted FencerAIbuild Folder.
-- launch the UnityNEAT.exe file
-- You will be greeted with a screen that shows the whole simulation on idle.
-- It has a button that says: Start EA (which starts the simulation).
-- A draggable timescale to fast forward the simulation.
-- You can also press the numbers 1-4 to change the camera view from (#1) main simulation, (#2) Graph View for Fencer Fitness, (#3) Bar Graph view for Fencer hits and dodges,(#4) Pie Graph view for fencer attack aand defense zone times.
-- To reset the simulation you should exit the exe file via the ALT + F4 command and for a rerun you need to run the executable file again.
-NOTE: This is just an application of the Algorithm, to get the data it has to be within the confines of the UnityEngine Application.

 ## UnitySharpNEAT
 NEAT is NeuroEvolution of Augmenting Topologies; an evolutionary algorithm devised by Kenneth O. Stanley.